Hijabi Artist Channels Beyoncé For Debut Of Her 'Resistance Music' And Video

 Mona Haydar is a Syrian-American artist from Flint, Mich.
 She wears a hijab with pride.
 She's been a performance poet for 13 years, writing about love, trauma, loss and joy.

 Earlier this month, she did something different.
-She released her first rap song, "Hijab," along with an accompanying video.
+She released her first rap song, "Hijabi," along with an accompanying video.
 In just a few days, the music video went viral, with more than 1 million views on Facebook.
 Produced by Tunde Olaniran, it's reminiscent of Beyoncé's Lemonade visual album.
 It has a diverse female cast, vibrant modern choreography and camera work that creates intimacy with the viewer.

 Then there's the fact that Haydar is eight months pregnant in the video.
 About 25 seconds in, the camera zooms out to reveal her full belly.